Friday, June 20, 2025

 Preheat the oven to 325°F, not convection.

-Generously butter the sides of an 8-inch cake pan and line the bottom with parchment paper cut to fit.
-There’s no need to butter the parchment paper.
+Generously butter the sides of an 8-inch cake pan and line the bottom with parchment cut to fit.
+There’s no need to butter the parchment.

-In a large bowl, combine the blitzed almonds, salt, sifted confectioner’s sugar, and granulated sugar.
+In a large bowl, combine the ground almonds, salt, sifted confectioners’ sugar, and granulated sugar.

 In a small bowl, beat the eggs with the vanilla, then add to the dry ingredients along with the cooled, still-liquid butter.
-Mix until smooth and the butter is fully incorporated.
-The batter should be quite thick.
-Scrape it into the prepared cake pan and, using a small offset spatula, smooth the top.
+Mix until smooth and the butter is fully incorporated—the batter should be quite thick.
+Scrape into the prepared pan and smooth the top with a small offset spatula.

-Bake for 35 to 40 minutes, until the cake is golden brown and a cake tester inserted into the center comes out (sort of) clean.
+Bake 35 to 40 minutes, until the cake is golden brown and a tester inserted in the center comes out (sort of) clean.
 (In my oven, 40 minutes is just right.)
-You want to turn it out of the pan quickly.
-After 2—but no more than 5—minutes, carefully run a small straight metal spatula or the blade of a thin knife around the cake in the pan.
-If it seems to be “pulling,” wait a minute and try again.
-After you’ve done this, release the cake.
-If it doesn’t seem to release right away, hold it upside down for a minute and it will release.
+Unmold quickly: after 2—but no more than 5—minutes, run a small straight metal spatula or thin knife around the edge.
+If it seems to be pulling, wait a minute and try again.
+Invert to release; if it hesitates, hold it upside down for a moment and it will let go.

 Cool before serving.